Coin Toss Prop Bets for Super Bowl 58

 Yes.
 If you are in the United States and are looking to lay some action on Super Bowl coin toss prop bets, then you’ve got two options – international sports betting sites and domestic sportsbooks.

-- Domestic – Bettors in or near a state that features domestic sportsbooks can visit one in-person or online and bet on coin toss results from Super Bowl LV.
+- Domestic – Bettors in or near a state that features domestic sportsbooks can visit one in-person or online and bet on coin toss results from Super Bowl LVIII.